learnbin.net nav logo

 Herschel and Bulkley model

-According to Herschel and Bulkley model (Herschel-Bulkley model), both Newtonian and non-Newtonian fluids can be described.
+According to the Herschel and Bulkley model (Herschel-Bulkley model), both Newtonian and non-Newtonian fluids can be described.
 This describes the relationship between shear stress and the shear rate of fluids.

 Newtonian and non newtonian fluids eq 05